yeasy/learning_pickleball/en/12_footwork.md

 ## 12.1 Footwork Types

-Common footwork includes stride step, cross steps, jump step, adjustment steps, and split step.
+Common footwork includes stride step, side-shuffle steps, cross steps, jump step, adjustment steps, and split step.

 **Stride Steps** (lunge) refers to the action of striding the legs out in the direction of motion.
 The stride is large and is generally used for the last step in running, which can help stabilize the body.

-**Cross Steps** are the movements of moving your legs crossed quickly.
-Cross steps are smaller steps and are generally used to move quickly or fine-tune your body position.
+**Side-shuffle Steps** (Shuffle) are lateral steps in which the feet do NOT cross; you stay square to the net with small, quick steps, used for short lateral adjustments — the most-used footwork at the net.

+**Cross Steps** (Crossover) move one leg across the other to cover larger distances quickly (e.g., chasing a cross-court ball or a lob).

 **Jumping Steps** refers to the action of moving quickly by jumping.
 The jumping speed is the fastest and the moving distance is the largest.
 It is generally used in the situation when you do not have enough time to hit the ball by running.
 You need to stabilize the body as soon as possible after landing.